 Any and all.
 (Or none!)
 Agnostic, Baha’i Faith, Buddhist, Christian (no denomination), Hindu, Jewish, Shinto, Taoist.
 I work with families and their deceased who come from different traditions or cultures, finding a middle-way to meet varied needs for honoring their loved ones life.

 How do you ‘get to know’ the family and or the deceased?

 When a family calls me, the first thing we do (after determining if I am available for their ceremony date and time) is meet in person.
 I visit the family home, or if loved ones are traveling from out of state, we can Skype or use FaceTime.
 When folks come to town, we meet at whatever hotel or resort is their place of lodging.
-I sit with a circle of the closest family members for often 2-3 hours.
+I sit with a circle of the closest family members for often one to two hours.
 We pace ourselves gently and slowly during a life review of the deceased, catalyzed by questions I bring to the meeting.
 I work with individuals and families to honor both people and/or animal companions.

 How quickly can you compose a ceremony if the service is scheduled soon after death?

 Depending on my schedule at the time, and the availability of family to help provide their reflections, I can co-create and lead a ceremony within a few days to a week.
 I have met a family in the afternoon prior to the service, then written an entirely custom ceremony overnight (after a long series of phone and email consultation prior!).

 Usually upscale casual, with direction from the family.
 My attire will most likely depend upon the setting.

 Will you travel to lead a ceremony or assist a family with care at home?